AntonovAnton/math.evaluation/README.md

     // Int128 calculations
     var bigCalc = "x + y".Evaluate<Int128>(new { x = Int128.MaxValue / 2, y = Int128.One }, context);

+## Error Handling

+When an invalid mathematical expression is provided, the library throws a `MathExpressionException` with a descriptive error message that includes the position of the error.
+This helps you quickly identify and fix issues in your expressions.

+Example:

+    try
+    {
+        "12 + abs()".Evaluate(context: new ScientificMathContext());
+    }
+    catch (MathExpressionException ex)
+    {
+        Console.WriteLine(ex.Message);
+        // Output: Error of evaluating the expression.
+The operand is not recognizable.
+Invalid token at position 9.
+    }

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit pull requests for any enhancements or bug fixes.